cai-lw/cs-97si-solutions/docs/assn9.md

 # Assignment 9: Computational Geometry

+**WARNING:** Many problems in this assignment don't use special judge to handle floating point error.
+Therefore, it can be very tricky to get your code accepted even if your algorithm is correct.
+Theoretically, arbitrarily small error can lead to wrong answer.
+Practically, you should always compute the result as accurate as possible, regardless of the accuracy requirement.

 ## 1905 Expanding Rods

-**WARNING:** You must handle floating point error very carefully in this problem.
-It is very likely to get WA even if the algorithm is correct.
-Compute the answer as accurate as possible, treat corner cases specially, and good luck.
+(Solved)

 ## 2653 Pick-up sticks (2)